 Circumcision has a religious and traditional undertone in many places.
 So since there is no medical attachment to it, they are done as plainly rough as possible using germ-infested instruments and worse still with no administration of an anesthetic to ease the terrible pain from the cuts and injuries.
 No one should ever have to go through this kind of excruciating ordeal.
 The infuriating part of this is that since there are no medications to handle the pain, the victims struggle through the procedure and this can alter some cuts, thereby inflicting random injuries on the organs, which is triple as excruciating.

-As a result of the cuts and struggles, the female victims lose a lot of blood from the traditional treatment.
+As a result of the cuts and struggles, the female victims loose a lot of blood from the traditional treatment.
 Hemorrhage is a constant and most common side effect of FGM and has caused the loss of many lives for no just cause.
 It could also be as a result of complications during the procedure which most of the times end in instant death of the victims.

 5. Major Health Complications

 FGM has seriously not done any form of good in the African society and that’s why it is baffling to comprehend the reason why it is hard for people to see it for the evil that it is.
 FGM on a long-term effect causes prolonged labor, increased perinatal morbidity and mortality rate of both mothers and newborns.
 In cases of infibulation, the procedure narrows the vaginal opening which requires incessant surgical opening and closing to enable intercourse and childbirth.
 Just how many women will be willing to go through these hurtful and health-unfriendly rigors?

 Another health issue that the FGM poses to women is the recurrent pelvic, bladder and urinary tract Infections; vulval adhesions, dysmenorrhea, retention cysts, and sexual difficulties with anorgasmia.
 The chronic nature of these infections becomes a gradual impediment to live a happy life and worse still adds to the child-bearing complications.